mahendrapaipuri/gitlab-activity/docs/website/docs/02-commandline.md

                                [DOC], etc.
   --all                        Whether to include all the GitLab tags --cache                      Whether to cache activity data in CSV files.
-                               The data files can be found at ~/.cache/gitlab- activity-cache folder organized based on
+                               The data files can be found at `~/.cache/gitlab-activity-cache` folder
-                               org/repo.
+                               organized based on org/repo.
   --help                       Show this message and exit.
 ```